 After reading this chapter, you will be able:

-To create a complex User Interface (UI) layout using .NET MAUI controls such as Grid, Frame, VerticalStackLayout, and HorizontalStackLayout controls.
+To create a complex UI layout using .NET MAUI controls such as Grid, Frame, VerticalStackLayout, and HorizontalStackLayout controls.

 You will also be able to develop the UI in XAML.
-Further, you will understand how to work with commonly used controls including Label, Entry, Slider, and Button.
+Further, you will understand how to work with commonly used controls, including Label, Entry, Slider, and Button.

-You will know how to implement the functionality to calculate the tip amount and split amount in C#
+You will know how to implement the functionality to calculate the tip amount and split the amount in C#.

 Creating the layout